-If the receipt of funds record is about an entity, you have to include the entity's name, address and nature of their principal business.
+If the receipt of funds record is about an entity, you will have to include the entity's name, address and nature of their principal business.

 If the receipt of funds record is about a corporation, you also need to keep a copy of the part of the official corporate records showing the provisions relating to the power to bind the corporation regarding the transaction.
-This could be a certificate of incumbency, the articles of incorporation or the bylaws of the corporation that set out the officers duly authorized to sign on behalf of the corporation, such as the president, treasurer, vice-president, comptroller, etc. If there were changes subsequent to the articles or bylaws that relate to the power to bind the corporation regarding the transaction, and these changes were applicable at the time the transaction was conducted, then the board resolution stating the change would be included in this type of record.
+This could be a certificate of incumbency, the articles of incorporation or the bylaws of the corporation that set out the officers duly authorized to sign on behalf of the corporation, such as the president, treasurer, vice-president, comptroller, etc. If there were changes subsequent to the articles or bylaws that relate to the power to bind the corporation regarding the purchase and these changes were applicable at the time that the record had to be kept, then the board resolution stating the change would be included in this type of record.

-If you have to ascertain the identity of the individual conducting the transaction, see subsection 3.5 for additional information that is required on the receipt of funds record.
+If you have to identify the individual conducting the transaction, see subsection 3.6 for additional information that is required on the receipt of funds record.